 Graphene-composites: Composites of graphene with metals and polymers display enhanced properties due to the application of graphene.
-The introduction of graphene and GRMs improves various properties of metals and polymers such as electrical properties (increase the electrical conductivity) [107], thermal properties (increase the thermal conductivity) [108], mechanical properties (increase the mechanical strength) [109], tribological properties (reduce the friction and wear) [110], corrosion property (reduce the corrosion) [1111],shielding properties (enhance the electromagnetic shielding) [112], and so on.
+The introduction of graphene and GRMs improves various properties of metals and polymers such as electrical properties (increase the electrical conductivity) [107], thermal properties (increase the thermal conductivity) [108], mechanical properties (increase the mechanical strength) [109], tribological properties (reduce the friction and wear) [110], corrosion property (reduce the corrosion) [111], shielding properties (enhance the electromagnetic shielding) [112], and so on.
 Thus, graphene-metal and graphene-polymer composites are promising candidates for many commercial applications.
 GRMs are majorly investigated in most graphene-polymer composites considering their low cost and high yield production.
 GO enhances the mechanical and thermal properties of hydrophilic polymers like POP [113] and PVA[114].
-Considerable work has carried amination[115], been out on esterification [116],isocyanate modification[117], and polymer grafting [118] for the functionalization of GO by forming chemical bonds with the carboxyl and hydroxyl groups to enhance the applications of GO [119].
+Considerable work has been carried out on amination[115], esterification [116], isocyanate modification[117], and polymer grafting [118] for the functionalization of GO by forming chemical bonds with the carboxyl and hydroxyl groups to enhance the applications of GO [119].
 As polymers are mostly electrically insulating, reduced GO can significantly increase its electrical conductivity [120], but agglomeration or restacking causes difficulty in composite fabrication.
-CVD graphene as a filler offers various $\pi$ interactions (C- $\pi$ , $\pi$ - $\pi$ , $\pi$ -H, etc.) because of plenty of $\pi$ electrons on the CVD graphene that results in the ample amount of interfacial interaction with polymer matrix Yan et.al successfully synthesized [121]. vertically aligned graphene nanowalls (GNWs) which were covalently bonded by high-quality CVD graphene nanosheets; this filler yielded high thermal conductivity (12.8 $\pm 0.77 \text{ W m}^{-1} \text{ K}^{-1}$ ) of polyvinylidene fluoride (PVDF) at a low filler content of 4.0 wt.% [122].
+CVD graphene as a filler offers various π interactions (C- π , π - π , π -H, etc.) because of plenty of π electrons on the CVD graphene that results in the ample amount of interfacial interaction with polymer matrix [121].
+Yan et.al successfully synthesized aligned graphene nanowalls vertically (GNWs) which were covalently bonded by high-quality CVD graphene nanosheets; this filler yielded high thermal conductivity (12.8 \pm 0.77 W m-1 K-1) of polyvinylidene fluoride (PVDF) at a low filler content of 4.0 wt.% [122].